 Get a warehouse-vibe going at Ambient + Studio.
 They have a huge space that will accommodate all of your guests’ best (and worst) dance moves.

 Since you’re only serving cake and punch, get some cocktail tables and enough furniture for 2-3 lounging areas.
 Your guests will need a place to rest after all the dancing.

 A shit ton of cake.
 I love the look of mini cakes as opposed to one giant cake.
 If you want function over form, simply pick up a sheet cake or two from Publix.
 No one will judge you.

 Skipping the flowers and creating a club-like ambiance is more likely to get people in the mood to dance.
-Several up-lights and some disco balls should do the trick.
+Several up-lights should do the trick.